vishvAsa/AgamaH/AryaH/hinduism/branches/shAktaH/yoginIhRdayam/padoux-jeanty/3_encounter_in_the_Worship.md

 The third one, O Goddess\! consists in \[placing\] that which arises by itself in what is pure knowledge. //4a//

-*evaṁ jñānamaye devi tṛ tīyā svaprathāmayī* /
+*evaṁ jñānamaye devi tṛtīyā svaprathāmayī* /

 This practice is “supreme-nonsupreme” \( *parāpara* \) in that it consists \(insofar as we can understand the YH and the Dī\), for the adept, in seeing mentally by an intense meditation of nonduality \( *advaitabhāvanā* \) all the rites he performs—the worship of all the deities abiding in the *śrīcakra* , that is *—* as immersed in the Absolute.
 The Dīquotes: “With the off ering, I throw the mental constructions of the limited being, and all such elements, into the fi re which is a compact mass of consciousness, just as one pours clarifi ed butter into the sacrifi cial fi re.”
 We will see later several ritual acts interpreted metaphysically in the same way.